How is it calculated, and what kind of impact does it have on you?

 Based on the Real Property Gains Tax Act 1976, RPGT is a tax on chargeable gains derived from disposal of property.
 A chargeable gain is the profit when the disposal price is more than purchase price of the property.
 What most people don’t know is that RPGT is also applicable in the procurement and disposal of shares in companies where 75% of their tangible assets are in properties, a.k.a.
 Real Property Companies (RPC).
 RPGT applies to both residents and non-residents.

 You will be only be taxed on the positive net capital gains which is disposal price less the purchased price less the miscellaneous charges such as: stamp duty, legal fees, advertisement charges, etc. Additionally, a waiver on the taxable amount is granted to individuals (but not companies).
 The holding period is from the date on the S&P agreement till the disposal date.
-For a simple and a quick calculation, the formula is:
+For a quick calculation, the formula is: